softsys4ai/Reval/src/benchmark/README.md

 ```

 ## Define mission specifications
 To define target locations update the coordinates in the `goals.py` file.
 It is important to define the `narrow_spaces` for your custom gazebo environment to get the `RNS` metric value.
-Currently Reval only supports maximum 5 target locations, we plan to add more flexibility in our future release.
+Currently the RNS metric only supports maximum 5 target locations, we plan to add more flexibility in our future release.
 ```python
 # goals -> mission specification
 narrow_spaces = 5